Chris-Luong/comp3331/lab05/lab5.md

 - Unaware of package loss and corrupted packages
 - Packets can arrive out of order

-If everybody started using UDP instead of TCP, there will be a lot of package loss, more network congestion leading to lower performancce and more difficulty detecting corrupted packages.
+If everybody started using UDP instead of TCP, there will be a lot of package loss, more network congestion leading to lower performance and more difficulty detecting corrupted packages.